-Captain Tom Brown, firefighter/paramedic Kyle Tasco and engineer Scott Norris, Heartland Fire’s Rescue Engine 12 crew from La Mesa, practice maneuvering themselves and their rescue equipment through the tight confines of a 36-inch pipe.
+Below Captain Tom Brown, firefighter/paramedic Kyle Tasco and engineer Scott Norris, Heartland Fire’s Rescue Engine 12 crew from La Mesa, practice maneuvering themselves and their rescue equipment through the tight confines of a 36-inch pipe.

 The San Diego County Water Authority announced Tuesday that it transferred water out of Lake Hodges for the first time to create room to capture rain and runoff from storms expected to move into the region this week.
 The Water Authority’s Emergency Storage Project allows the movement of water from Lake Hodges (above right) into Olivenhain Reservoir ( above left), and to San Vicente Reservoir in East County.

 What if the heavy rains and flooding that impacted California this winter weren’t a surprise at all?
 Noel Diffenbaugh, a professor of earth system science at Stanford University’s School of Earth, Energy & Environmental Sciences, says the weather we experienced in January and February was exactly what climate change models predicted.